solenya-group/solenya/README.md

 You may also use the `Component`'s `root()`, or `branch()` API (explained in the API section further below) to target a specific ancestor, rather than the immediate parent.

+It's almost always a bad idea to access a sibling component.
+Instead, the child should access the parent, and the parent should interact with the other child.

+We highly recommend you install the `circular-dependency-plugin` package, and run it as part of your build process.
+Keep your cyclomatic complexity low!

 ## Update Communication

 All state changes to `Component` trigger its `updated` method: